Everything you need to know to enjoy the Feria de Nerja as never before

 The big day

-October 10 is the most important day of this festival, since after a Mass, the image of the patroness heads back to her chapel, but this time next to San Miguel.
-Several events take place in this procession to honour the patrons like the fireworks castle, the choirs and an endless number of moments carried out by the devotees, that make of this procession a crowed and very important event for this municipality.
-Around this ecclesiastical event there is also a flamenco festival with folkloric performances, cultural activities, sports, parades of floats, beauty contests and parties.
+The big day of this festivity starts after a mass has been held, after which the image is taken again to her chapel, but this time along with St. Michael.
+Several acts of honour to these patrons saints take place in this procession, such as the fireworks castle, choir singing and endless moments led by the devout, which attract many participants and make this procession very important for the municipality.
+Around all this ecclesiastical event there is also a flamenco festival with folk performances, cultural and sports activities, carriage processions, beauty pageants and street parties.

 The closing of the fair

-October 12 is the last day of the Nerja Festivals and it coincides with the Day of the Pillar.
-Military events are held such as the raising of the flag and the religious celebration of the Civil Guard together with a popular meal.
+The last day of the festivities coincides with the Día del Pilar and military acts are organised, such as the raising of the flag and the religious celebration of the Civil Guard, along with a people’s meal.